sourcegraph/about/blogposts/sourcegraph-2-8-19-languages-ridiculously-huge-monorepos-lsp-a-graphql-api.md

 Sourcegraph uses this API for everything, so the API is just as powerful, fast, and reliable as the Sourcegraph itself.
 You can play around with it on the [GraphQL console](https://sourcegraph.com/api/console) on on Sourcegraph.com or your own instance.
 Two other new features shipping today also help you use the API: the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli) tool and [access tokens](#access-token-improvements).

 One surprising thing we learned from customers is that never worrying about API rate limits is just as exciting as the new kinds of data exposed by the Sourcegraph API.
 We put tons of work into making Sourcegraph search, code intelligence, and mirrored Git data access super fast for interactive users--and that means you can write API clients that hit your Sourcegraph instance way harder than you could hit any code host.
-If needed, get [Sourcegraph Data Center](/docs/datacenter) for massive scale.
+If needed, get [Sourcegraph cluster deployment option](https://docs.sourcegraph.com/admin/install/cluster) for massive scale.

-Check out the new [Sourcegraph API documentation](/docs/features/api) to get started.
+Check out the new [Sourcegraph GraphQL API documentation](https://docs.sourcegraph.com/api/graphql) to get started.
 Not sure how to do something using the API?
-Post in our [public issue tracker](https://github.com/sourcegraph/issues).
+Post in our [public issue tracker](https://github.com/sourcegraph/sourcegraph).

 ## Improved Phabricator integration for code intelligence in diffs